 Skip to content

-Deploy Satori CH on Azure
+Deploy Satori Customer Hosted on Azure

 The following section describes the main components of the Satori Customer Hosted (CH) Platform and how to deploy the solution on Azure.